 - Compared to the vast universe, are we all just insignificant meaningless little specks of matter?

-As with all the other OCD types, the compulsions related to existential OCD are directed at reducing the distress caused by obsessive doubt and the quest for achieving certainty.
+The OCD compulsions related to existential OCD are directed at reducing the distress caused by obsessive doubt and the quest for achieving certainty.
 They are aimed at resolving the problem, finding the answer, figuring it all out, and making peace with one’s place and purpose in the universe.

 Examples of compulsive behaviors common to those with existential OCD include: